wazuh/wazuh-documentation/source/deploying-with-puppet/setup-puppet/setup-puppet-certificates.rst

 Setting up Puppet certificates
 ==============================

-To generate and Sign a certificate, follow the next steps:
+To generate and sign a certificate, follow the next steps:

 1. In the agent side run this command to generate an empty certificate: